Stormwater Management and Stormwater Utility Fee

 Generally speaking, the purpose of taxes is simply to raise revenue and there is no association or relationship between the source of revenue and the purpose to which it is applied.
 User fees on the other hand, are a fee for services provided, and have been commonly used to fund all or part of public works programs such as water, sewer, solid waste and stormwater.

 The migration of stormwater program costs from taxes to fees over the last 25 years has been challenged in a number of states, and as a result the courts identify three criteria that differentiate a fee from a tax.
 These criteria are that there exist: 1) a regulatory nature to the fee (it must be adopted by ordinance); 2) a relationship between the fee paid and the services provided (the fee in this case pays for stormwater management related services and programs only and is rationally distributed between ratepayers); and 3) a voluntary nature to the fee (you can reduce fees by reducing use of the stormwater system or program).
 This last criterion includes the concept of credit programs to reduce costs.

 What will the revenue from the stormwater utility fee be used for?

 The City’s stormwater utility fee would result in more funding for stormwater capital projects.
 Specifically, the City’s stormwater utility fee would fund stormwater operation, maintenance, and rehabilitation expenditures.
 Those activities are currently funded by sales and property taxes.
 If those activities are funded in the future by a stormwater utility fee, then the sales and property taxes would be available for other City needs.
 Council has indicated these available sales and property taxes would be used for additional stormwater capital projects.

 Council has made no final decisions on which capital projects to fund.
 However, Council has indicated that two projects are top priorities, which are:

-- Phase 1 of the West Washington Street Drainage Improvements
+- Phase 2 and 3 of the West Washington Street Drainage Improvements

 With the existing funding, what stormwater capital improvements have been completed?